How to Do

 Remember to keep your legs straight and your core tight.

 1. Brace the spine by drawing your lower abdomen inward.

-2. Squeeze glutes and Slowly draw the shoulder blades backward, retraction and downward, depression, while externally rotating the hands so the palms face away from the legs.
+2. Squeeze the glutes and slowly draw the shoulder blades, backward, retraction, and downward, in depression, while externally rotating the hands so the palms face away from the legs.